verovm/usenix-atc21/README.md

  ```

 The same as in the previous experiment, the speed is monitored and the results are used for Table 4: ContractFuzzer — performance improvements, second and next rows.
 The number of parallel tasks in the first column matches to the number of selected ```replicas```.

+Notice that all replicas use the same sub-state database mounted via a file mount, and no testnet is needed.

 # Hard Fork Assesment